 Think your Mac’s current name is a slight mishearing as well?
 Let’s change it:

-How to Change the Name of a MacBook, iMac, or Other Mac
+How to Change the Name of Your MacBook, iMac, or Other Mac

 Got an iPhone as well?
 How to Change the Name of an iPhone, iPad, or Apple Watch